Benicio Del Toro biography

 to be an astronaut, I was going to have to drive a cab in New York for five years," explains Del Toro.

-A romantic leading man role in Excess Baggage (1997) gave Del Toro the chance to expand his acting repetoire.
+A romantic leading man role in Excess Baggage (1997) gave Benicio the chance to expand his acting repetoire.
 He was hand-picked by the "IT" girl of the moment, Alicia Silverstone, to star with her in the film.
-The actor followed up with roles in offbeat films including Fear and Loathing in Las Vegas (1997) starring Johnny Depp, Snatch (2000) starring Brad Pitt, The Way of the Gun (2000) starring Ryan Phillippe, 2000's ensemble drama Traffic (for which he won a Golden Globe and an Oscar for Best Supporting Actor) about the drug world, and The Pledge (2001), written and directed by Sean Penn.
+The actor followed up with roles in offbeat films including Fear And Loathing In Las Vegas (1997) starring Johnny Depp, Snatch (2000) starring Brad Pitt, The Way Of The Gun (2000) starring Ryan Phillippe, 2000's ensemble drama Traffic (for which he won a Golden Globe and an Oscar for Best Supporting Actor) about the drug world, and The Pledge (2001), written and directed by Sean Penn.
 In 2004, he received a second supporting actor Oscar nod, this time for his role as Jack, an ex-convict who has turned to religion to rebuild his life but may lose what he has gained in the wake of a terrible accident in 21 Grams (2003).
-In 2012, Del Toro joined Oliver Stone's all-star cast for the film Savages, about two young men who face off against the Mexican drug cartel when their shared girlfriend is kidnapped.
+In 2012, Benicio joined Oliver Stone's all-star cast for the film Savages, about two young men who face off against the Mexican drug cartel when their shared girlfriend is kidnapped.
+Most recently, he starred in Inherent Vice (2014) and Terrence Malick's ensemble drama Song to Song (2017) with Ryan Gosling and Cate Blanchett.

 The Wolf Man (2009)